The “B.” is for Brookelyn

 And there it stayed.

-You momentarily look away.
-Surely, steady Earth will respect your absence!
+Just a momentary glance – surely, Earth and Time will stay steady in your absence.
 You return to find hands folded, colors faded, memories clinging to every surface, like mold.
 Did the glass shatter or are those — bones?

 The residue of the senses develops into the stubbornest stains.